MyPureCloud/genesys-cloud-webrtc-sdk/doc/media.md

 ```

 Params:
-* `track?: MediaStreamTrack` – Optional: media stream track with the label to search for.
+* `track?: MediaStreamTrack` – Optional: `MediaStreamTrack` with the label to search for.

 Returns: the found device or `undefined` if the
 device could not be found.